davidgith/Crash-Test-Dummies/README.md

 ```

 You can then use dynamic reconfiguration to set parameters such as the target velocity to begin driving.

+For OpenCV 3.4, you can use the script installOpenCV3_4.sh if necessary.

 ## Authors